karpathy/lecun1989-repro/README.md

 #### todos

-- jupyter notebook to visualize the network and its features / predictions / mistakes etc.
 - modernize the network using knowledge from 33 years of time travel.
 - include my janky hyperparameter sweeping code for tuning the learning rate potentially